 The U.S. Constitution is not only the foundation for our government and legal system but is part of our culture as well.
-In Constitutional Law Part B: Individual Rights, students will learn about some of the U.S. Constitution's protections of individual rights, with a particular focus on the First and Fourteenth Amendments to the Constitution.
+In Constitutional Law Part B: Individual Rights, students will learn about some of the U.S. Constitution's protections of individual rights as interpreted by the U.S. Supreme Court, with a particular focus on the First and Fourteenth Amendments to the Constitution.